bad63r/dotfiles/i3/README.md

 # **My nooby guide for i3wm**

 This is my knowledge collected over some time using i3 wm.
 You can find all of this on the internet with a little bit of persistance, but here it's on one place.
-My every configuration file for mentioned program can be found in my [dotfiles](https://github.com/bad63r/dotfiles).
+My every configuration file for mentioned programs can be found in my [dotfiles](https://github.com/bad63r/dotfiles).
+Also you should be aware that this guide is focused on Debian based systems or more preciesly in this case Ubuntu.

 ### **Dunst**

 [Dunst](https://dunst-project.org) is a lightweight replacement for the notification-daemons.

-Install dunst:
+Configuring dunst:

+      - first we need to install it
 `sudo apt-get install dunst`

-	#add .dunstrc to your home folder
+      - add .dunstrc to your home folder
 	#you don't need to include any line into i3 config file

 	#go into this location